veeresht/veeresht.github.io/_posts/2012-04-02-carrier-frequency-offset-ofdm.md

 This equation shows us that every received IQ symbol is the sum of scaled versions of all the transmitted IQ symbols, the scaling factor depends on $m$, $k$ and the ratio $\frac{\Delta f}{\Delta f_c}$.

-The key point to note is that every IQ symbol (subcarrier) $X(k)$ is a random variable (assuming the data is random) and hence the received IQ symbol $R(m)$ is a sum of random variables which tends to a Gaussian random variable (by the Central Limit Theorem).
+The key point to note is that every IQ symbol (subcarrier) $$X(k)$$ is a random variable (assuming the data is random) and hence the received IQ symbol $$R(m)$$ is a sum of random variables which tends to a Gaussian random variable (by the Central Limit Theorem).
 This explains the observation in Figure 3, where the IQ constellation points appear to be affected by random noise.
 Since all the subcarriers interfere with the current subcarrier due to the CFO (loss of orthogonality), the effect of CFO on OFDM systems is commonly known by the term Inter-Carrier Interference (ICI).